 The First Kanji can be used as a prefix and suffix in some words.
 The second kanji is used in nouns and indicates a force or connection that connects two people.
 Just because of this similarity of pronunciation between ５円 and 御縁 thousands of people use the currency to get lucky in love and other important connections.

 In addition to being used as a symbol, on cords and accessories.
 These coins are given as donations in Shinto shrines with the intention of establishing a good connection with the sanctuary's divinity.

 Others throw these coins at temples in the hope of meeting new people who can bring fortune, business, friendships or love.
 Some believe that the five yen coin should be the first to be put in the wallet.

-Others still believe that throwing the 50 yen coin that is also punctured, brings five times more luck than the 5 yen coin.
-Japan is full of superstitions because of the pronunciation of the words, some even believe that the numbers 4 and 9 are unlucky because of their pronunciations shi that resembles death (shinu) and ku that resembles suffering or black.
+Others still believe that tossing the 50 yen coin that also has holes is five times as lucky as the 5 yen coin.
+Japan is full of superstitions because of the pronunciation of words, some even believe that the Number 4 and 9 are bad luck because of their pronunciation. shi that resembles death (shinu) and ku that resembles suffering or black.

 Others believe that the kit kat chocolate brings luck because of his pronunciation that resembles kitto katsu which means “you will surely win” making the country buy chocolate for their children during school exams.
 This and many other superstitions you only find in Japan.

 Why are the 5 and 50 yen coins pierced?